 When developing a proposal for submission to RfSC, the programme strongly recommends seeking advice from your local NIHR Research Design Service (RDS) at the earliest opportunity.

-Applicants considering submitting a Stage 1 application should consider submitting an outline of their proposal for guidance before official submission.
-This can be done using the Pre-submission Form which will open with the call launch.
+Applicants considering submitting a Stage 1 application may consider submitting an outline of their proposal for guidance before official submission.
+This can be done using the pre-submission enquiry form.
 This is non-mandatory and purely aimed at helping potential applicants to engage with the requirements of the call (e.g. eligibility and remit).